fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkProblems.rst

 The folder `examples/benchmark_problems/simple_tests` contains a number of simple tests with known, and easy to obtain, answers.
-We recommend that this is used to test any new data sets that are added, and also that any new parsers reimplement these data sets and models (if possible).
+We recommend that this is used to test any new minimizers that are added, and also that any new parsers reimplement these data sets and models (if possible).